drb56/CS1530/Deliverable 1/testingAndBranchingPlan.md

 We’re doing it this way to make sure we have multiple sets of eyes on the code so we catch any errors in our code, grammatical or otherwise.

-Branching names: feature/<name of feature>
+Branching names: feature/"name of feature"
 Who can integrate branches into master: Anyone, as long as the other group accepts the branch.